ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

     -rw-r--r-- 1 bcuser bcuser   282 Oct 22 14:08 Org1MSPanchors.tx

-*genesis.block* will be passed to the *orderer* at startup, and will be used to configure the orderer\'s *system channel*.
+*genesis.block* will be passed to the *orderer* at startup, and will be used to configure the orderer's *system channel*.
 This file contains the x.509 signing certificates for every organization defined within the consortia that were specified within the *configtx.yaml* file when *configtxgen* was run.
 The *system channel* contains other values such